Skip to Content

 “Here at saltedangler.com we participate in affiliate programs and may earn a commission if you make a purchase, at no additional cost to you.”

-From Shimano, I would have you take a look at either the Shimano Spheros SW of the Shimano Saragosa SW if you need a larger size 5000 and above.
-Read the full Shimano Spheros SW review HERE and the full Shimano Saragosa SW.
+From Shimano, I would have you look at either the Shimano Spheros SW or the Shimano Saragosa SW if you need a larger size, 5000 and above.

-If you are wanting to possibly step up in size you can take a look at the Penn Slammer III.
-The Penn Slammer III is going to be similar in price and is also going to give you incredible drag capacity with the Dura-Drag material, brass gearing and a broad selection of reel sizes like the Daiwa Saltist.
-Read the full Penn Slammer III Spinning Reel review HERE.
+If you want to step up in size, you can look at the Penn Slammer III.
+The Penn Slammer III will be similar in price and give you incredible drag capacity with the Dura-Drag material, brass gearing, and a broad selection of reel sizes like the Daiwa Saltist.

 PENN 1403982 Slammer III | Amazon